Looking for the Best Rides at Magic Kingdom that every member of the family can enjoy? These are your best options with low or no height limits!

 Sorcerers of the Magic Kingdom*

 The Sorcerers of the Magic Kingdom is a really fun scavenger hunt that is free to participate in all over the Magic Kingdom.
 The story?
-Hades has hatched an evil plan to take over, and it's your job to save the day.
-The quest starts at the Firehouse on Main Street, where they'll give you a map and spell cards plus a key card.
+Hades has hatched an evil plan to take over, and it’s your job to save the day.
+The quest starts at the Firehouse on Main Street, where they’ll give you a map and spell cards plus a key card.
 There are 20 stops on the search, where you battle the Villains and cast spells.
-This is definitely something that takes some time, we've actually finished the whole thing ( I think if you have two days in the Magic Kingdom you'd have plenty of time)!
+This is definitely something that takes some time, we’ve actually never finished the whole thing ( I think if you have two days in the Magic Kingdom you’d have plenty of time)!

 Main Street

-Happily Ever After*: We saw this amazing fireworks show for the first time during our last trip, and it was ABSOLUTELY amazing.
+Disney Enchantment*: We saw this amazing fireworks show for the first time during our last trip, and it was ABSOLUTELY amazing.
 Definitely worth snagging a spot early, and making sure that you sit with a great view.
 We sat to the right of the castle (facing it) and it worked perfectly for us.

 Move It!
 Shake It!
 MousekeDance It!
 Street Party*: Got a Mickey and Minnie super fan?
 Then the street party is a ton of fun.
 This adorable dance party happens a few times a day (check the Disney World app for times) and is SUPER interactive (plus just the right amount of time for kids with not the longest attention spans).